sfigg/commercialization-public/test/hlk/getstarted/step-1-install-controller-and-studio-on-the-test-server.md

     Installation takes about 45 minutes.

-    >[!Note]
-    >If Microsoft .NET Framework 4.5 isn't already installed on the computer, follow the prompts to install it.
+    **Note**  If Microsoft .NET Framework 4.5 isn't already installed on the computer, follow the prompts to install it.
 After the computer restarts, you must repeat the installation instructions from **Step 1** for installing to this computer.

-    >[!Note]
-    >If you selected the download option, copy your download to your test server.
+    **Note**  If you selected the download option, copy your download to your test server.
 Run HLKSetup.exe and repeat the installation instructions from **Step 3** for installing to this computer.